carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 ~~~
 {: .output}

-For a posterior analysis of this sequence, we need to decompress it
+To view it, we must decompress it using `gunzip`:

 ~~~
 $ gunzip thermophilusLMD9/refseq/bacteria/GCF_000014485.1/GCF_000014485.1_ASM1448v1_genomic.fna.gz
 ~~~
 {: .language-bash}

-Now we can explore the file and move it to the main directory `thermophilusLMD9`
+We can now explore the file and move it to the main directory `thermophilusLMD9`, and delete the `refseq` directory as it is not longer needed:

 ```
 $ mv GCF_008803015.1_ASM880301v1_genomic.fna ../../..
 $ cd ../../..
-$ rm -r refseq
+$ rm -rf refseq
 ```
 {: .language-bash}

 > ## Notes
-> In this example, we used the format FASTA to fetch our assembly.
-Nevertheless, we can use the flag `--help` to switch for other formats.
-For example, the `gbk` format files contained information about the coding sequences, their locus, the name of the protein, and the full nucleotide sequence of the assembly.
-At the same time it is a format also used for double-check the annotation.
+> In this example, we downloaded the genome in FASTA format.
+However, we can use the `--format` or `-F` flags to get any other format of interest.
+For example, the `gbk` format files (which contain information about the coding sequences, their locus, the name of the protein and the full nucleotide sequence of the assembly, and are useful for annotation double-checking) can be downloaded by specifying our queries with `--format genbank`.
 {: .callout}

 > ## Exercise 1: Downloading data from NCBI with the command line
 >
 > Suppose you are asked to perform the following sequence of actions:
 >
-> 1. Download a FASTA format assembly of the *Streptococcus thermophilus* with the NCBI assembly number `GCF_000011825.1` and save it to an output directory titled `thermophilusLMG18311`.
+> 1. Download the genome of *Streptococcus thermophilus* with the NCBI assembly number `GCF_000011825.1` in a FASTA format and save it to an output directory titled `thermophilusLMG18311`.
-> 2. Change to the directory of the FASTA file and unzip it.
+> 2. Change to the directory where the FASTA file is located and unzip it.
 > 3. Move the FASTA file all the way back to the `thermophilusLMG18311` directory.
 > 4. Change to the `thermophilusLMG18311` directory and delete the `refseq` subdirectory created by the downloading tool.
 >